SanShiv1312/Notes/SEM-3/SCSA1304-ADS/UNIT-3/README.md

 - A Graph is a `non-linear data structure` consisting of nodes and edges.
 The nodes are sometimes also referred to as vertices and the edges are lines or arcs that connect any two nodes in the graph.
 - The interconnected objects are represented by points termed as `vertices`, and the links that connect the vertices are called `edges`.
 - Data structure `Graph` is similar to tree , but differs from tree by having a **enclosed loop**.
+- More than one path is allowed between two nodes.
+- Any node of a graph can be a 'starting node'.
 - In simple words, graph is the collection of verticies and edges, but you can bring out the cycles or the loops.
 -                                   **All trees are graphs, but not all graphs can be trees**